 Complaint Process

-If you believe that you have been the subject of harassment, discrimination, retaliation or other prohibited conduct, report your complaint to your supervisor or to: CSCE Principal, CBO or Executive Director as soon as possible after the incident.
-You can bring your complaint to any of these individuals.
+If you believe that you have been the subject of harassment, discrimination, retaliation or other prohibited conduct, report your complaint to your supervisor or to: Deputy Director or Executive Director as soon as possible after the incident.
+You can bring your complaint to either of these individuals.
 If you need assistance with your complaint, or if you prefer to make a complaint in person, contact the Office Manager.
 Please provide all known details of the incident or incidents, names of individuals involved and names of any witnesses.
 It is preferred that you report your complaint in writing, but this is not mandatory.

 The Community School encourages all individuals to report any incidents of harassment, discrimination, retaliation or other prohibited conduct forbidden by this policy as soon as possible so that your complaint can be resolved in a fair and timely manner.